Back to Reference

 Identify the key stakeholders

-Next, you’ll need to identify and create a list of the key stakeholders on your project.
-Your stakeholders are essentially the team that will evaluate RFP responses, ultimately pick a vendor, and take charge of ensuring the success of the project.
+Next, you'll need to identify and create a list of the key stakeholders on your project.
+Your stakeholders are essentially the team that will evaluate RFP responses and pick a vendor; for technology purchases, these teams consisted of 12–14 participants in a recent Gartner study.

 Stakeholders typically feature a team of project owners, company executives, procurement officers, financial reviewers, and legal representatives.